Neutrinos from Diffuse Supernova Background: Detection of the diffuse supernova neutrino background

 \subsection{Detection of the electron antineutrino component}

 The diffuse supernova neutrino background has not been observed so far.
 But Super-Kamiokande (SK), one of the existing large-scale water Cherenkov detectors, is the leader in setting the upper limits on the $\bar\nu_e$ component of the DSNB.
-The latest results, from the DSNB search at SK, indicate that $\Phi_{\bar\nu_e} < 2.7$ cm$^{-2}$~s$^{-1}$, for $\bar\nu_e$ energies larger than 17.3 MeV \citep{Bays:2011si, Super-Kamiokande:2013ufi, Super-Kamiokande:2021jaq}.
-This limit is still a factor of approximately 2-3 above the values obtained in most current theoretical estimates, as illustrated by Figure~\ref{fig:Limits-barnue}.
+The latest results without the gadolinium loading, from the DSNB search at SK, indicated that $\Phi_{\bar\nu_e} < 2.7$ cm$^{-2}$~s$^{-1}$, for $\bar\nu_e$ energies larger than 17.3 MeV \citep{Bays:2011si, Super-Kamiokande:2013ufi, Super-Kamiokande:2021jaq}.
+The results from the search with gadolinium loaded water already achieved the same level of sensitivity~\citep{Super-Kamiokande:2023xup} with approximetly five times shorter exposure.